MicrosoftDocs/learn/learn-pr/azure/create-custom-azure-roles-with-rbac/includes/4-manage-custom-roles.md

 Generally, administrators with the Owner or User Access Administrator roles have permissions to create and manage custom roles.
 By default, those roles have the Microsoft.Authorization/roleDefinitions/write permission on all role assignment scopes.
 That permission is required to create, delete, or update custom roles.

 The role assignment scopes are defined in the custom role definition under **AssignableScopes**.
-As discussed in unit 2, the **AssignableScopes**  could be one or more management groups, subscriptions, resource groups, or resources.
+As discussed in unit 2, the **AssignableScopes**  could be one or more subscriptions, resource groups, or resources.

 The following table lists the permission you'd need to create, delete, update, or view custom roles.
 To manage custom roles, you'd need to be assigned to a role that has the related **Actions** and **AssignableScopes** in the role definition.